Get ready for some seriously good Orange Chicken

 A Japanese hamburger chain that opened in 1972, MOS Burgers is known for serving up a variety of savory burgers and eats not only in Japan but also in Taiwan, Hong Kong, Thailand, Indonesia, China, Korea, Australia, and in March 2020, Manila!
 What’s there to be excited about you may ask?
 Two words: RICE BURGER, A rice bowl on the go, MOS’ Rice Burgers are legendary in that you’ll get rice instead of burger buns and a selection of different fillings like yakiniku, shrimp, etc.

 Founded in New Orleans in 1972, Popeyes is best-known for its Southern-style menu featuring spicy chicken, chicken tenders, fried shrimp and others.
-Thanks to the Kuya J Group, Popeyes is making a comeback in the Philippines!
-They already have SEVEN confirmed store locations which includes major malls like Eastwood, SM Manila, Vertis North, and Alabang Town Center.
+Thanks to the Kuya J Group, Popeyes has made a comeback in the Philippines!
+They already have four locations in Arcovia City Pasig, Alabang Town Center, SM San Lazaro, and SM Manila

 Elephant Grounds – Bonifacio Global City